 2 – The US Open was the second time Andreescu and Williams have met on the court.
 The two previously met in the Rogers Cup final, where Andreescu won the trophy after Williams was forced to forfeit due to a back injury.

 3 – Andreescu is the third player in tennis history to reach the US Open final in her first appearance on the main draw.
 She joins the likes of Pam Shriver (1978) and Venus Williams (1997).

 4 – Andreescu’s WTA ranking on October 21, 2019 – becoming the highest-ranked Canadian tennis player in WTA Tour history.

 7 – Andreescu holds a record of 7 wins and no losses against Top 10 players this season.
 The Canadian has beat Caroline Wozniacki, Elina Svitolina, Angelique Kerber (twice), Kiki Bertens, Karolina Pliskova and Serena Williams.

-3.85M – This is the amount of money that Andreescu could receive if she wins the US Open.
-If she loses the final, she will receive $1.9M US.
-Her career earnings currently sit at $2,417,873.
+3.85M – This is the amount of money that Andreescu received after winning the US Open.
+Her career earnings currently sit at $6,455,038.

 1.35M – Andreescu received a cheque for $1.35 million after winning Indian Wells and cashed in a cool $521,530 after claiming her first Canadian Open title.